starcoinorg/thor/README.md

 Since bitcoin network does not have a mature layout 2 smart contract implementation currently, Thor is a experimental project for it.
-The smart contracts on Thor are compiled to WebAssembly, and the arbitrate oracle service is a hash time locked contract implementation through LightningNetWork.
+The smart contracts on Thor are compiled to WebAssembly, and the arbitrate oracle service is a hash time locked contract implementation through Lightning Network.
 Developers can write the smart contract by implement the interface of the thor contract abi.

 ## Architecture